ChlWhite/FiveMvMenuSpawnCodeConvertor/README.md

-## [RELEASE] vMenu Addon List Formatter for Vehicle Spawn Codes

-### Description:

 Introducing the **vMenu Addon List Formatter**, a tool designed to simplify the process of adding vehicle spawn codes to your vMenu addon list.
-This tool will find all the spawn codes in any vehicle pack you upload to it, and print it into a (`.txt`) file, in the correct format to just be pasted directly into your vMenu `addons.json` folder, without you having to manually copy and paste each spawn code!
+This tool will find all the spawn codes in any folder you select, and print it into a (`.txt`) file, in the correct format to just be pasted directly into your vMenu `addons.json` folder, without you having to manually copy and paste each spawn code!

 ### Features:

 * **Automatic Formatting**: Converts vehicle spawn codes into the correct format for vMenus addon.json.
 * **Easy to Use**: Simple interface that allows you to quickly generate your formatted list.
-* **Batch Processing**: Supports multiple spawn codes at once.
-* **Custom Output Directory**: Automatically saves the formatted list to an `outputs` folder.
+* **Bulk Support**: Works for one vehicle, or multiple vehicles, as long as you just select the folder containing everything.

 ### How It Works: